PEKennedy/ATF_Editor/README.md

-    -syntax highlighting, both from my own atf model, and ORACC errors -Tooltips for the syntax characters to explain what they do -Need to get a server running all this code for demo purposes -Github
+    -syntax highlighting, both from my own atf model, and ORACC errors -Tooltips for the syntax characters to explain what they do -Text colouring
-    -Text colouring
-    - * next to doenload to indicate unsaved changes
+    - * next to download to indicate unsaved changes
     - New file dialog
     - Maybe a new file by template (not in scope atm)